 Respondent and System Profile

-The current study has identified four solar technology applications in the FCT, which are Solar Home System (SHS), Mini-grid, solar light and solar lantern.
+The current study has identified four solar technology applications in the FCT, which are Solar SHS, Mini-grid, solar light and solar lantern.
 Figure 2 shows the solar technology intervention used across the FCT.
 Figure 2 indicates that approximately 70.75% of the respondents reported using SHS to meet their basic electricity needs.
 Also, around 20%, 9.55% and 3.28% of respondents indicated that they used solar lanterns, mini-grids and solar street lights to meet their energy needs, in that order.

 Figure 1.
 Distribution of Off-grid Solar Interventions in the Six (6) Area Councils in the FCT, Nigeria.

 Figure 2.
-Solar energy technology intervention type in the Federal Capital Territory.
+Solar energy technology intervention type in the FCT.

 Also, in terms of occupation (according to Figure 3), about 159 respondents, representing around 47%, are entrepreneurs who claim to use one or two solar interventions.
 Entrepreneurs are the highest users of solar technology, while the unemployed are the least users, with about 2.7% of users, or about 9 respondents out of 335 respondents.